Skip to main content

 Editorial

 The Supreme Court’s decision in Dobbs v.
 Jackson Women’s Health Organization was a gut punch to people across the country.
 For the first time in almost 50 years, abortion is no longer a constitutionally protected right.
+Accessing safe and legal abortions will be more challenging than ever, and for many, especially young, low-income women and people of color, those challenges will prove insurmountable.
+We should do everything we can to keep Illinois a place of refuge for Midwesterners in need of abortion care.

 Issues:CBC Health Braintrust Health CareProgress for Women